framsouza/eck-saml-hot-warm-cold/README.md

                   sp.logout: https://framsouza.co/logout
 ```

-Here we are defining the SAML configuration, you can follow this (guide)[https://auth0.com/docs/protocols/saml-protocol/configure-auth0-as-saml-identity-provider#configure-auth0-as-idp] to configure auth0 as idp.
+This session is the SAML configuration, first you should follow this [guide][https://auth0.com/docs/protocols/saml-protocol/configure-auth0-as-saml-identity-provider#configure-auth0-as-idp] to configure auth0 as idp and the get the metadata file and the idp.* settings.

-*attributes.principal:*  defines which SAML attribute is going to be mapped to the principal (username) of the authenticated user in Kibana
+- *attributes.principal:*  defines which SAML attribute is going to be mapped to the principal (username) of the authenticated user in Kibana
-*idp.entity_id:* is the SAML EntityID of your Identity Provider (you can get it on SAML metadata file)
+- *idp.entity_id:* is the SAML EntityID of your Identity Provider (you can get it on SAML metadata file)
-*idp.metadata.path:*  is the the file path or the https URL where your Identity Provider metadata is available, here I am using a file to demonstrate how to mount a volume
+- *idp.metadata.path:*  is the the file path or the https URL where your Identity Provider metadata is available, here I am using a file to demonstrate how to mount a volume
-*sp.acs:* is the Assertion Consumer Service URL where Kibana is listening for incoming SAML messages.
+- *sp.acs:* is the Assertion Consumer Service URL where Kibana is listening for incoming SAML messages.
-*sp.entity_id:* is the SAML EntityID of our Service Provider.
+- *sp.entity_id:* is the SAML EntityID of our Service Provider.
-*sp.logout:* is the SingleLogout endpoint where the Service Provider is listening for incoming SAML LogoutResponse and LogoutRequest messages
+- *sp.logout:* is the SingleLogout endpoint where the Service Provider is listening for incoming SAML LogoutResponse and LogoutRequest messages

 Keep in mind the sp.* configurations must point to Kibana endpoint and the idp.* settings you must collect from your Identity Provider.
-Also saying my SAML metadata is stored on Elasticsearch configuration folder.
+Also the SAML metadata is stored in a ConfigMap and mounted as a Volume inside Elasticsearch.
+Your idp also may provide the metadata via HTTP, in this case, auth0 provide the metadata file via HTTP but the purpose is to show you can use mount (any kind of ConfigMap or Secret) as a volume inside Elasticsearch pods.

 ### volumeClaimTemplates